 The first part of this stretch seems pretty placid.
 The photo below shows a leafy Eighth flowing between the new U.S. District Courthouse, seen on the left beyond the red brick building, and the Seattle Police Department West Precinct, the short, blocky building a block further along on the right.
 The bike lane is a nice touch, but cycle track on the adjacent 7th and 9th will carry a lot more traffic.
 You can see the trees of Denny Park at the end of the street, and Queen Anne Hill beyond.

 This part of town has not always been so refined.
 In 1975, up there near where Westlake crosses, across from where the police station is now, I worked at a place called Kangaroo Color Labs, in a building that had formerly been a knitting mill.
 Denim magnate M. Genauer was next door at some point.
-Raff’s Shoes had a big building a couple blocks south, on the block with the Greyhound terminal, and nearby there was a music store, that is, a store that sold sheet music.
-There was a Chevy dealer there on Westlake, and a couple blocks north a bar called The Joker.
+Roffe’s Shoes had a big building a couple blocks south, on the block with the Greyhound terminal, and nearby there was a music store, that is, a store that sold sheet music.
+There were used car lots all around, plus new Chevys and Plymouths, and a couple blocks north a bar called The Joker.